tarekhassan410/Algos/README.md

 # Algos
 Solutions for algorithms in Javascript.

-This repo is for people looing for practicing solving alogorithms in JavaScript.
+This repo is for people looking for practicing solving alogorithms in JavaScript.
 Every folder has txt file that describes the problems and few files with the solutions for the problem.